Lined gecko

-The lined gecko (Gekko vittatus), also known as the skunk gecko due to his notable stripe down its back, is a species of gecko.
+The lined gecko (Gekko vittatus), also known as the skunk gecko due to the notable stripe down its back, is a species of gecko.

 It can be found in Indonesia, New Guinea, Palau, and the Solomon Islands.

 White lined geckos usually live between 3-5 years in the wild; however, in captivity with proper care their lifespans drastically increase, including those wild caught.
 In captivity, they can live twice their wild lifespan at the minimum, with some individuals living 15-20 years with proper care.